 EDS (Energy Dispersive X-ray Spectroscopy) and EDX (Energy Dispersive X-ray Analysis) spectroscopy are often used interchangeably, as they refer to essentially the same analytical technique.
 However, it’s worth noting that “EDX” is a more general term, while “EDS” is a specific type of EDX spectroscopy.

-Continue reading “Difference between FTIR and NIR”
+Continue reading “Difference between EDS and EDX spectroscopy”